123andy/redcap-docker-compose/rdc/documentation/README.md

 ### How can I see what's running?
 The command `docker ps` shows what containers are running.
 If your server is up, they will appear here.
-The command `docker ps -a` shows all contaiers regardless of run state.
+The command `docker ps -a` shows all containers regardless of run state.